top of page

 Sandra, a homeschool mom for 26 years, has embraced various roles throughout her life.
 She has experience in nursing, foster care, homeschooling, ski patrol, and entrepreneurship with her cleaning business.
 Currently, she is an administrative assistant at Heritage.
 Sandra finds joy in serving others and prefers to work behind the scenes.
 She is a proud mother to five daughters and grandmother to eight grandchildren.
 Her passion lies in ranching on a former Christmas tree farm, where she tends to cows, pigs, chickens, dogs, and cats.
 For the last decade, she has been active in 4H.
 Sandra's hobbies include skiing, hiking, horseback riding, and relaxing on the beach.

-Trina Karow - Elementary Art
+Trina Karow - K-5 Art

 Trina has been immersed in art for her whole life.
 She began painting in adult oil classes at age 10 and went to work at an art gallery at age 13.
 There she learned matting, framing, and art restoration.
 In high school, she studied under nationally recognized NWS/AWS watercolor artist Judy Morris, was art editor of the Student Literary Magazine, first place winner of the Harry & David Bear Crk Corp card design/scholarship, and her artwork was featured in the Best of the Best art shows at the Rogue Gallery.
-Trina went to college to become an art teacher at the University of Oregon and Southern Oregon State University, and graduated from Bilmes School of Art in 1993.
-She taught art before having children, and has spent the last several years as full time, homeschool mom of three boys: Caleb, Nate, and Elijah.
+Trina went to college to become an art teacher at the University of Oregon and Southern Oregon State University and graduated from Blimes School of Art in 1993.
+She taught art before having children and has spent the last several years as full time, homeschool mom of three boys: Caleb, Nate, and Elijah.
 She has continued to use her talents for the Lord through some mural work at schools, churches and private homes, VBS stage and classroom designs, and occasional art workshops for home school students in both Wyoming and Montana.
 Trina has been in the classroom at Heritage for many years, and her talent speaks for itself.

-Gwen Kashmier- Student Life, Student Leadership & House Program
+Gwen Kashmier- Student Leadership & House Program

 Gwen Kashmier has lived in Montana all her life and moved to Kalispell in 2010.
 She attended Montana State University and received her B.A. in K-12 Health Enhancement (P.E. and Health) in 1999.
 She taught In West Yellowstone for four years as she coached, advised classes, and organized track meets.
 Gwen has taught classical studies for three years with Classical Conversations.
 She has been involved with co-op groups and serves the children and youth at her church.
 Most of all, Gwen loves to see students know the love that the Lord has for them, which includes her two children she homeschooled for 14 years.
 Gwen also enjoys the outdoors, crafting, reading, and spending time with family and friends.